 - Q: Will the Chinese government recognize my GT diploma if I only studied in Shenzhen?

 A: Yes.
-According to relevant regulations of the Chinese government, the diploma that you will receive from the GT-Shenzhen MS ECE program will be recognized because this is a program approved by the Chinese Ministry of Education (MOE).
+According to relevant regulations of the Chinese government, the diploma that you will receive from a GT-Shenzhen MS program will be recognized because this is a program approved by the Chinese Ministry of Education (MOE).
 Our permit number is MOE44US1A20131462N.
 Once you have enrolled in the program, we will submit your information to the MOE database.
 When you receive your GT diploma, you can apply for your diploma to be certified by the MOE because there is a record of your enrollment in this MOE approved program.

-- I will receive my GT MS degree in May.
+- Q: I will receive my GT MS degree in May.
 When will I be getting the diploma?